rolypolytoy/S1/Electron Column/README.md

 Again- ensure you use proper practices for the 10kV rated wiring (which is the only wiring you should be using here), tape-insulate EVERYTHING, and make the diagram as follows.
 We now have distinct voltages for -7kV, -6.5kV, -5.1kV, -5kV, and 0V, all of which are exactly the reference voltages required to make the beam column design as shown in the simulations.

 ## Column Design
+I've already designed my column using [Picht](https://github.com/rolypolytoy/S1/blob/main/Electron%20Column/sem.py) with visual results of focusing behavior that's shown in many places.
+Using the pre-verified design as a baseline, we can build it out using parametric CAD software, as well as sufficient insulation to prevent arcing.